craftingcity/The-Known-World/Landing Page.md

 Unlike the other nations of this world, the Democratic Combine is less a united government and more a universal legal system.
 The many that use the Combine as their system make war against eachother over resource, but will fiercely and effectively defend each other from "outside" attacks.

 ### Coalition City
-Standing, carved into the center of the largest mountains at the eastern end of the [[Desert's Range]], a grand metropolis was born out of the need for communication and peace among the peoples of th
+Standing, carved into the center of the largest mountains at the eastern end of the [[Desert's Range]], a grand metropolis was born out of the need for communication and peace among the peoples of this world.
+The city is split into nine wards, each of which may as well be a city upon itself.
+Each of the wards has a purpose that allows the greater city to prosper, and some even have purpose for the world at large.

+[[The Guilds]] are a respected group of people who hold roles in the world at large.
+They are often respected and honored guests of the nations that host them, creating a connected network of Wizards, Merchants, Craftsfolk, and the like.

+## Life in the World